arka-pal/Littorina-reproductive-modes/README.md

 ## Phylogenetic Analysis

 This section contains scripts to generate neighbour-joining (NJ) tree and Neighbor-Net (nNet) network of phylogenetic relationship among all _Littorina_ samples.
 This relates to the NJ tree in Fig 1.
+Path to main analysis - `phylogenetics/buildTrees.ipynb`

     phylogenetics/
     |-- buildTrees.ipynb                                # Pipeline for phylogenetic analysis (NB: R kernel in Jupyter notebook)